top of page

 Educator, Writer, Wife, Mom

-Hello and Welcome!
-I am an educator in Miami, Fl, a city facing many social-economic and environmental challenges.
-This space is to dedicated to share my favorite things.
-I am an insatiable reader.
-I also greatly enjoy film.
-My favorite genre is Horror (Mystery, Suspense, Thrillers, Sci-Fi).
-I also write non-fiction and poetry.
-I enjoy being out doors, spending time with my family and friends.
-I have a dog named Hamlet.
-Proud mama of two little girls.
-I believe in aliens, and yes, the Earth is round.
+I’m an educator based in Miami, FL—a city that faces many socio-economic and environmental challenges.
+This space is dedicated to sharing my favorite things.
+I’m an insatiable reader with a passion for film, particularly Horror (including Mystery, Suspense, Thrillers, and Sci-Fi).
+I also write non-fiction and poetry, and I love spending time outdoors with my family and friends.
+I’m a proud mom of two little girls and a dog named Hamlet.
+Oh, and for the record, I believe in aliens—and yes, the Earth is round!

 image-134.jpg